 In an increasingly customer-centric, usability-crazed society, customers expect to feel valued, understood, and supported by their FI.
 Hence, customer service should be defined to account for more intangible factors.
-Let’s rework the previous definition to include the intangible aspect: “assistance and other resources acts or dialog that a company FI provides facilitates (via CSRs, online chat, or online processes) to better understand and empower the valuable people who buy and use its products and services.”
+Let’s rework the previous definition to include the intangible aspect: “acts or dialog that an FI facilitates (via CSRs, online chat, or online processes) better understand and empower valuable people who buy and use its products and services.”

 Understanding the Measures of Customer Service